-Because accelerometers are so versatile, you have a variety of designs, sizes, and ranges to choose from.
-Understanding the characteristics of the signal you expect to measure and any environmental constraints can help you sort through all of the different electrical and physical specifications for accelerometers.
+Because accelerometers are so versatile, you can choose from a variety of designs, sizes, and ranges.
+Understanding the characteristics of the signal you expect to measure and any environmental constraints can help you sort through all the different electrical and physical specifications for accelerometers.

 The maximum amplitude or range of the vibration you are measuring determines the sensor range that you can use.
-If you attempt to measure vibration outside a sensor’s range, it distorts or clips the response.
-Typically, accelerometers used to monitor high vibration levels have a lower sensitivity and lower mass.
+If you attempt to measure vibration outside the sensor range, it distorts or clips the response.
+Typically, you would use an accelerometers to monitor high vibration levels with a lower sensitivity and lower mass.

 Number of Axes

 You can choose from two axial types of accelerometers.
 The most common accelerometer measures acceleration along only a single axis.
 This type is often used to measure mechanical vibration levels.
 The second type is a triaxial accelerometer.
 This accelerometer can create a 3D vector of acceleration in the form of orthogonal components.
 Use this type when you need to determine the type of vibration, such as lateral, transverse, or rotational.

 Accelerometers should weigh significantly less than the structure you are monitoring.
 Adding mass to the structure can alter its vibrational characteristics and potentially lead to inaccurate data and analysis.
 The weight of the accelerometer should generally be no greater than 10 percent of the weight of the test structure.